sentient-agi/ROMA/docs/GETTING_STARTED.md

 # Ensure the server is running
 python -m sentientresearchagent

-# Check if port 5000 is available
+# Check if port 8000 is available (or your configured FLASK_PORT)
-lsof -i :5000
+lsof -i :8000
 ```

 #### 2. "API Key Invalid" Error